Amanskywalker/docker-image-core/README.md

 # docker-image-core

-uploading the my base docker image core
+A simple base image built on the top of ubuntu 16.04 to work as the base image for the other images which does the complex functionaliteis.